17 Apr

 Post a selfie on your favourite social media platforms, tagging the brand you’re wearing and asking them #WhoMadeMyClothes? and #WhatsInMyClothes?

-This is one of the easiest ways you can get involved in Fashion Revolution Week this year—and every year.
+This is one of the easiest ways to get involved in Fashion Revolution Week this year—and every year.
 If the brand doesn’t respond, keep asking.
-And don’t forget to tag Fashion Revolution @fash_rev so they can stay up to date with if and how brands respond.
+And don’t forget to tag Fashion Revolution @fash_rev so they can stay up to date with how—and if—brands respond.

 Join the conversation

-Write an email to your favourite brand asking them #WhoMadeMyClothes?
+Write to your favourite brand asking them #WhoMadeMyClothes?

-Fashion Revolution has made this super easy to do for you by providing an amazing template.
+Fashion Revolution has made this super easy to do by providing a PDF template.

-On the Good On You app, you can also send a message directly to a brand, urging them to do better or asking a question—you can also give positive feedback to brands you feel are doing great.
+And in the Good On You app, you can also send a message directly to a brand urging them to do better or asking a question.
+You can give positive feedback to brands you feel are doing great, too.
 To send your message, simply go to the “Your Voice” section at the end of each brand’s listing on the app.

 Editor's note